 If an event gets canceled, and we are not partnered with the organization or the ticket provider, we provide a conversation system on our platform that connects the buyer and original seller of a ticket.
 In this conversation, we expect both parties to come to a fair agreement on compensation for the sold ticket.
-This is the case for events like Lowlands and Down the Rabbit Hole.
 We understand that this might raise some concerns, but we are here to help if the situation demands it.

 In most events, this goes smoothly and interference from TicketSwap is not necessary.
 However, in some cases, it happens that a seller doesn’t respond quickly.
 This could be for multiple reasons, but we understand that you want to reach a satisfactory solution as soon as possible.
 That’s why we do offer some extra options to call upon if the process doesn’t go as planned.